caleb-jung123/RandomLineupGen/README.md

 # RandomLineupGen
-Generates a random library from a set dictionary by using the random library as well as Youtube embed iFrame
+Generates a random lineup from a set dictionary, by using the random library as well as Youtube embed iFrame